How to Apply as a Transfer Student

 You can begin to use Degree Works Transfer Equivalency Self-Service without signing in.
 NOTE: If you elect to not sign in and use the service as a guest, you will be unable to save your information.
 If you change your mind and want to save you work, click “Save” at any time during the session and you will be prompted to create an account so your session can be saved.
 The benefit of creating an account is you will have the ability to sign back in and add classes to your audit, changes classes or choose another degree path.

-Glenville State University accepts undergraduate course credit from regionally or nationally accredited institutions.
+Glenville State University accepts undergraduate course credit from an institution that is accredited by a regional, national, programmatic or other accredited body recognized by the U.S. Department of Education.
 A transfer student must provide the Admissions Office with official transcripts of all previous university or university work.
 All credentials submitted to the Admissions Office become the property of Glenville State University and cannot be returned or copied.
 Transfer students should submit their official transcripts at least one month prior to their initial semester of enrollment to allow ample time for an evaluation of their credits.
 Transcripts will be evaluated by the Registrar’s Office.

-The Higher Education Policy Commission of West Virginia has adopted a core coursework transfer agreement to ensure that students who transfer from one state university or university to another will receive credit for specific general education courses at the receiving institutions.
-Under the terms of this agreement, a student may transfer up to 32 credits of undergraduate coursework in the areas of English composition, communications and literature, fine arts appreciation, mathematics, natural science, and social science as general education credits.
+The Higher Education Policy Commission of West Virginia has adopted a general studies and course equivalency transfer agreement to ensure that students who transfer from one state college or university to another will receive credit for specific general education courses at the receiving institution.
+Under the terms of this agreement, a student may transfer up to 35 credits of undergraduate coursework in the areas of English composition, communications, fine arts appreciation, mathematics, natural science, social science, and humanities and literature as general education credits.

 No more than 72 hours of credit completed at West Virginia community and technical colleges or regional campus are transferable to Glenville State University.
 Exceptions to the 72-hour rule may only be granted by the Provost and Vice President for Academic Affairs.

+Official transcripts will be evaluated and posted by the Registrar's Office.
+Course equivalencies will be determined by the current curriculum as it appears in the Glenville State University catalog in use at the time of the student's initial semester of enrollment.
+In addition, courses completed through the previous institutions(s) will be reviewed based on the curriculum listed in the corresponding catalog for when the course was completed.
+If at least 70% of the learning objectives of a transferred course are in alignment with a specific Glenville State University course, the course will be transferred in as equivalent to the Glenville State University course.
 Transferred courses for which equivalent credit has been awarded will be converted to Glenville State University department and course numbers.
-Transfer courses which are evaluated as not being equivalent or are courses not in areas of instruction offered by Glenville State University, will be listed as either department or general electives (PSYC 000 or ELEC 000).
+Transfer courses which are evaluated and do not meet the 70% minimum alignment to a specific Glenville State University course or are courses not in areas of instruction offered by Glenville State University, will be listed as either department or general electives (PSYC 000 or ELEC 000).
 Elective credits will transfer in at the level at which they were taken and will have lower division notated (LD) for 100-200 level courses or upper division (UD) for 300-400 level courses.

 Students who believe they may have taken coursework at another institution which should have satisfied a course requirement with Glenville State University and wish to seek further evaluation of their transfer courses will need to submit a written request with supporting documentation such as a syllabus and/or course outline to the Registrar’s Office.
 The Registrar’s Office will consult with the appropriate academic department(s) and notify the student in writing of the outcome.